Ask dozens of marketers, and they will tell you that content is king. This is true without a doubt, and here are some facts to back it up.

 A boost in conversion rate

 We’ve previously discussed how graphics play a crucial role in improving content engagement and vital metrics like email open rate and CTR.
-The more you’re able to engage your readers or target audience, the more likely they will purchase your produce or subscribe to your lists.
+The more you’re able to engage your readers or target audience, the more likely they will purchase your product or subscribe to your lists.

 Visuals grab more attention than text

 67% of people are visual learners.
 And this is largely attributed to the fact that a single image can speak hundreds of words while also enhancing retention.
-Besides that, colors are known to aid cognitive functions and help with passing core brand messages.
+Besides that, colours are known to aid cognitive functions and help with passing core brand messages.

 Image SEO